makrai/notes/hu2003-multiling-multitask-benchmark.md

   common set of 17 POS tags for all languages, so a model is not required to generalize to unseen tags at test time
   * hE, model may be required to generalize to unseen tag combinations at test
-  * e.g. due to differences in word order between languages
+  * eg due to differences in word order between languages
 * We gauge [megmér] a model’s accuracy for unseen POS tag n-grams in the target
   * n=3,4 mBERT in Table 4
   * largest differences in performance for unseen trigrams and 4-grams, which